teamed/teamed.io/pages/faq.md

 send payments ourselves once you complete a task.
 Remember, we don't pay for time, but only for results (see [&sect;5](/policy.html#5)).

+**Do you assign tasks or developers can pick tasks?**

+Our project managers assign tasks to you when they think it's appropriate.
+But sometimes, when you really want to pick some task, you may express your interest in that particular task.
+But there is no guarantee that the task will be assigned to you.

+More information you can find in our [Policy](/policy.html).